 From a course: Due to Valley College's tier rotation scheduling, students may only drop a course if they need to take a Leave of Absence, withdraw from the program, or are administratively removed from a course.
-On-campus students need to contact the Director of Academic Affairs or Campus Director and put their request in writing.
-Online students will follow the same procedure but will either contact the Online Director of Academic Affairs or Director, Online Division.
+Students need to contact their program's Academics department to let them know that they are dropping the course.
 The College will determine if the student receives a "WP" or "WF" based on the circumstances of the withdrawal.
+Merely stopping class attendance does not constitute officially withdrawing from the course.
 Withdrawing from a course may mean that the student's original graduation date will be extended.